seppedelanghe/E-Builder/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Python based (bad) physics environment builder.
+Python based physics environment builder to be used to train AI Models.
-Mainly build to create custom environments to train reinforcement learning models.
+You could for example recreate a game you want to train an AI model for so you can easily make actions via code and read out a score/reward.

 ### Built With